Published on Apr 27, 2020 and last reviewed on Mar 10, 2022 - 4 min read

 Coronavirus disease (COVID -19) is a new viral disease, which is shaking the world and the medical field with a lot of challenges.
 As a lot of myths and rumors are revolving around this disease, I have tried to clear some basic things.
 We have some preventive measures that can help us and others fro...
 Read Article

-Article Overview: Good nutrition is very important, especially when it comes to improving the intellectual capacity of your kid.
-Foods which are rich in omega three fatty acids can help increase the nervous stimulation activity of your child and improve memory and retaining power which is especially needed by children to cope with academics.
+Introduction: Good nutrition is very important, especially when it comes to improving the intellectual capacity of your kid.
+Foods that are rich in omega-3 fatty acids can help increase the nervous stimulation activity of your child and improve memory and retaining power which is especially needed b...
 Read Article

 Do you have a question on Stress In Children or Corona Virus?Ask a Doctor Online